Jonny-exe/binary-fractions/binary_fractions/README.md

  | __mod__(other: Any) -> Binary
 ```

-Compute module operation.
+Compute modulo operation.

-Method that implements module, i.e. it returns the integer remainder.
+Method that implements modulo, i.e. it returns the integer remainder.
 Method that implements the % operand.

 **Arguments**: